 The vulnerabilities of 125 kHz prox cards are now beginning to become public knowledge.
-Organisations unaware of the vulnerabilities and using proximity or handsfree cards or tokens in medium security applications are advised to contact their security advisors, or us.
+Organisations unaware of the vulnerabilities of using proximity or handsfree cards or tokens in medium security applications are advised to contact their security advisors.

 Advice and guidance is available in planning, designing, specifying, tendering, implementing and the maintenance of access control systems to end-users.

 System design and project management services are available to installers of networked access control projects.

 Access Control Systems can have a major impact on the security and daily functioning of an organization.
 This article outlines fundamental issues to be taken into consideration by system purchasers.

 There is a well-known process that most people go through on the loss of a loved one: anger, denial, bargaining, depression and finally acceptance.
 Similar reactions arise when a large organization embarks on installing a comprehensive access control system.
 However, once acceptance is reached, which often takes one to three months, a reversal of attitudes is frequently seen.
 Instead of the standard curse when a cardholder approaches an access control card reader operated door as seen prior to acceptance, a sense of protection is acquired.

 Access control systems are complex and they need to be carefully planned to ensure effective integration into the business operation.